Johnson rules out using Irish bailout loan as leverage in Brexit negotiations

 The UK government provided €8 billion in financial support to Ireland as part of a wider international bailout in 2010.

-At the time the UK chancello George Osborne said it was in the UK’s national interest that Ireland had a successful economy and a stable banking system.
+At the time the UK chancellor George Osborne said it was in the UK’s national interest that Ireland had a successful economy and a stable banking system.

 “What is absolutely non-negotiable, we will not have, under any circumstances, a hard Border in Northern Ireland,” he said.